 Getting through this bloody pandemic is hard.
 We need endurance: what David Brooks calls "the knowledge that the only way out is through and whatever must be borne will be borne."

-In his book 'Mere Christianity,' C.S.
+In 'Mere Christianity,' C.S.
 Lewis wrote that surrendering yourself is the only way to find your true self.
-It's an inspiring sentiment that, unfortunately for Christians, is diametrically opposed to just about everything that a culture bent on consumerism and expressive individualism stands for.
+It's a true and inspiring sentiment which, unfortunately for Christians, is diametrically opposed to just about everything a culture bent on consumerism and expressive individualism stands for.

 What is courage, and how do we get more of it to face the difficult days ahead?
 Insights from sci-fi, art, and social activism.